eachristgr/Computer-Architecture/Lab02/README.md

 This file contains the contains the results of the second lab exercise.

+Note that in commands sections the files and folders paths maybe different from the those mentioned in this file.

 ### 1. Run Benchmarks

 For the second lab, first we had to run a set of benchmark tests in the gem5 emulator.
 We downloaded the benchmarks, compiled them and then we used their executable files to ran the simulations.